 2. Festive Spores

 If you have environmental allergies, a pine or cedar dominating the living room can bring you to sneezes and tears (or worse).
-Allergists warn at this time of year about “Rudolph the Reindeer Syndrome,” literally a reaction to the Christmas tree.
+Allergists warn of the holiday allergy fact known as “Rudolph the Reindeer Syndrome,” literally a reaction to the Christmas tree.

 “Allergic reactions can occur to any pollen from the pine cones, or to mold in the bark of the tree,” Dr. Ham Pong notes.
 He says the tree’s resin can also cause “either eczema from contact with the skin, or nasal symptoms due to the scent.”